 Why is this number well below recently published estimates of over 3 million excess deaths?

 Because, and there’s no kind way to say it, 3+ million estimate is plain wrong.
-Without repeating of such papers, they suffer from two major flaws.
+Without repeating my entire critique of such papers, they suffer from two major flaws.

 First, they do NOT incorporate trend.
 A recent paper, ironically published in Science magazine, simply subtracts 2020/21 deaths from 2018-19 average without incorporating trend growth.
 In states that are considered, trend growth is often higher than India’s 3 per cent.
 Mechanically applying this method to 2019 data yields nearly 1 million excess deaths well before covid, clearly indicating a flawed method.